Servings: 20 Total time: 30 minutes Difficulty: beginner

 Pão de Queijo is a Brazilian specialty, usually served for breakfast.
-These cheese rolls, made with tapioca starch , are naturally gluten-free and perfect for a gourmet aperitif.
+These small cheese breads, made with tapioca starch , are naturally gluten-free and perfect for a delicious appetizer.
 With their soft and slightly crispy texture, they could almost replace our gougères!
-The recipe is simple and quick to make: here's how to prepare these Brazilian buns at home!
+The recipe is simple and quick to make: here's how to prepare these Brazilian breads at home!

 Brazilian cheese bread, or Pão de Queijo, naturally gluten-free